 - Enlargement of the clitoris

-- Polycystic ovary syndrome.
-This most common cause of hirsutism is caused by an imbalance of sex hormones that can result in irregular periods, obesity, infertility and sometimes multiple cysts on your ovaries.
+- Polycystic ovary syndrome (PCOS).
+This condition, which often begins with puberty, causes an imbalance of sex hormones.
+Over years, polycystic ovary syndrome (PCOS) may slowly result in excess hair growth, irregular periods, obesity, infertility and sometimes multiple cysts on the ovaries.

 - Congenital adrenal hyperplasia.
 This inherited condition is characterized by abnormal production of steroid hormones, including cortisol and androgen, by your adrenal glands.